-The quickest way to find the solutions to a quadratic equation is by factoring it into two sets of parentheses; however, this is not possible for all quadratic equations.
+The quickest way to find the solutions to a quadratic equation is often to factor it into two sets of parentheses.
+However, not every quadratic can be factored nicely (or at all) using whole numbers.
 Refer to the chapter “Factorization of quadratics and cubics” for instructions on how to factor quadratic equations.

 Find the solutions to the equation: